How to Buy a House Before You Sell Yours (Without the Hassle!)

 BBYS allows you to:

-- Avoid the dreaded double-move: Move once, and let us handle it from there.
-No need to hire multiple movers, put your stuff in storage, or find a couch to crash on.
+- Avoid the dreaded double move: Move once, and let us handle it from there.
+There’s no need to hire multiple movers, put your stuff in storage, or find a couch to crash on.

-- Sell your home vacant, with peace of mind: Forget having to coordinate showings around your kids’ schedules, late-night clean-up, and worrying about dog care.
+- Sell your home vacant, with peace of mind: Forget having to coordinate showings around your kids’ schedules and late-night clean-up, and worrying about dog care.
 You’ll work with a top agent to boost the value of your existing home with professional staging touches.

-- Potentially save money: Agents estimate that removing the home sale contingency from a contract can help a buyer save 17% off a home’s sale price on average, according to a recent HomeLight survey.
+- Potentially save money: Agents estimate that removing the home sale contingency from a contract can help a buyer save significantly on a home’s sale price.

 Cons